 Drug addiction is referred to as a “downward spiral” for a reason.
 It starts slow and typically springs from a social diversion or desire to escape from trauma or distress.
 As its use progresses to abuse and dependency, the drug’s highs and the withdrawal’s lows subtly intensify until drug abusers lose all control over their addiction.
 In that, every story is the same, but each person’s road to drug addiction is unique; thus treatment for individual recovery must also be unique.

 Sovereign Health’s drug addiction treatment centers provide personally tailored drug addiction treatment programs that are a perfect amalgamation of a detox program, medications and psychotherapies.
-Our Joint Commission-accredited facilities throughout the state provide evidence-based and holistic treatment modalities to provide relief from all substance use disorders.
+Our facilities, throughout the state, provide evidence-based and holistic treatment modalities to provide relief from all substance use disorders.

 Substance use.
 At this stage, individuals try a substance for social assimilation or experimentation.
 Those with recent medical or mental health attention may be initially prescribed a controlled substance for its desired bodily effects.
 Use at this point doesn’t necessarily mean an addiction, but such use is not safe for driving and can even harm a fetus.

 Addiction is a disease that manipulates a person’s sense of reward, motivation, memory and a number of related neurological functions.